Whether your New Year’s Resolution is to lose weight, improve digestion, or get centered, we’ve got ideas for you!

 However, eating out with Celiac disease is ridiculously challenging.
 I’m not a huge fan of spending hours in the bathroom on vacation, so we have to bring our own food with us.
 I used to travel with a slow cooker, electric skillet, and rice maker (oy vey).
 Thankfully, the Instant Pot replaces those three appliances!

 Now, the Instant Pot travels with me everywhere.
-I’ve cooked in hotels, lodges, and camping cabins.
+I’ve cooked in hotels, lodges, and camping.
 At the time of writing, the TSA allows you to take pressure cooker on an airplane.
-Check out experiences people have had here and here.
+Check out experiences people have had here and here in the Instant Pot Community Facebook group.

 My 5 Resolutions